-If you are contemplating a startup and researching business plan templates, I need to warn you – most plans leave out a key-essential-priority-must-have-important section – technology.
+If you are contemplating a startup and researching business plan templates, I need to warn you, most plans leave out a key essential priority must have important section: technology.
 Most young companies try to limit their expenditures in that area, and that is a shame, since technology is an easy tool for start-ups to differentiate themselves from competitors.
-In this article, our Small Business IT Support will provide great insight relating to your budget.
+In this article, our Small Business IT Support Budget Tips will provide great insight relating to your IT budget.

 Having a solid technology plan will not only quickly save you money across other areas, it will also put you on the path to success, give you an immediate edge, and leave your competition behind – out of the gate.
 Simply put – [Tweet “Technology is a critical component to a successful start-up”].